-You can view a list of all suppressed events in SL1 and choose to unsuppress one or more of those events.
+On the Event Suppression List page (Events > Suppressions), you can view a list of all suppressed events in SL1 and choose to unsuppress one or more of those events.
 When you unsuppress an event, if this event occurs again on the same device, the event will appear in the Events page.